rschramm9/AHNC_MOTUS_KIOSK/BUILDING_THE_APP_README.md

 See: https://openkiosk.mozdevgroup.com

-There are many other ways to display the application including simple Chrome or Firefox browsers or even pushing the web app to remote web server etc.
+There are many other ways to display the application including simple Chrome or Firefox browsers or even pushing the web app to remote web server for access by the www etc.

-It is important to recognize this distinction between the Shiny dashboard web application and the kiosk being provided by OpenKiosk.
+It is important to recognize this distinction between the Shiny dashboard web application and the kiosk behavior being provided by OpenKiosk.

 ##### The programming/language environment